teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 };
 ```

-The component is ready and it's time to use it.
-If you return to the form and try to submit it, you'll notice that the state of the button has not been changed from loading.
+The component seems to be ready.
+However, if you return to the form and try to submit it, you'll notice that the state of the button has not been changed from loading.
 In addition there is an exception in the console saying: `Uncaught TypeError: submit is not a function`.
-Of course, it's because of the missing prop `submit`. `App.svelte` should pass this prop to our login form.
-Let's declare this function in the App component and pass it to the login form.
+Of course, we've declared the prop but have forgotten to pass it.
+Let's declare a function in the App component and pass it to the login form.

 ```js
 const submit = ({ email, password }) =>